 Cal Poly applications fail to break record for first time in years.
 How many applied

-More than 81,000 students once again applied to attend Cal Poly in the fall — but it’s the first year in a while that wasn’t a record-breaker.
+More than 79,000 students applied to attend Cal Poly in the fall — and it’s the first year in a while the total wasn’t a record-breaker.

-According to university spokesperson Keegan Koberl, Cal Poly received 81,095 applications during the most recent admissions cycle.
+According to university spokesperson Keegan Koberl, Cal Poly received 81,095 applications during the most recent admissions cycle — but that number includes both Cal Poly SLO and Cal Poly Maritime Academy, formerly known as Cal Maritime, which merged into a Cal Poly campus.

-That’s compared to the 81,910 applications received last year, which the university said at the time was the first year Cal Poly received more than 80,000 applications.
+The San Luis Obispo campus received 81,910 applications last year, which the university said at the time was the first year Cal Poly received more than 80,000 applications.

 According to Koberl, the last time that the university saw fewer applications from one year to the next was during the 2020 admissions cycle.